-This is a form of worship or ritual which commemorates and celebrates a particularly important event or time of the year in the calendar of the Church.
+This is a form of worship which commemorates and celebrates a particularly important event or time of the year in the calendar of the Church.

 This is the common name for the celebration of the Last Supper of Jesus or Eucharist.
-The word comes from the latin word meaning dismissal or mission.
+The word comes from the Latin word missa which means to be sent (a mission).
 Those who attend Mass are given the ‘Mission’ to take the Word of God to all people and Christ, who they have received in Holy Communion, to all people.

 This is commonly known as ‘confession’ in the Catholic Church.
 The penitent confesses their sins, makes a firm commitment to change their life and through the priest, receives the grace and forgiveness of God.